 Nishmat's Shana Ba'aretz Program—S. Daniel Abraham Israel Program

-Shana Ba'Aretz is Nishmat's new pre-college program for students who want to immerse themselves in an environment that cultivates their intellectual growth, spiritual maturity, leadership potential and Hebrew-language skills.
+Shana Ba'Aretz is Nishmat's post-high school program for students who want to immerse themselves in an environment that cultivates their intellectual growth, spiritual maturity, leadership potential and Hebrew-language skills.

-Virtually all Nishmat students, Israeli and North American, enroll in college or university before or after studying at Israel, a practice encouraged by Nishmat's faculty and student advisors.
-Nishmat encourages its students to strive to reach their potential in Torah study, yirat Shamayim, and mitzvoth ben adam l'chavero, and to strive for healthy participation in secular education and contemporary society.
+Virtually all Nishmat students, Israeli and overseas, enroll in college or university before or after studying at Israel, a practice encouraged by Nishmat's faculty and student advisors.
+Nishmat encourages its students to strive to reach their potential in Torah study, yirat Shamayim, and mitzvot ben adam l'chavero, and to strive for healthy participation in secular education and contemporary society.

 Preparation for Post Israel